 When it comes to selecting the right houseplants, there are a number of factors you'll want to keep in mind.
 Here are some of the considerations we made in creating our list.

 - Light conditions.
 It's important to know whether a plant needs bright light, medium light, indirect light, or low light to flourish.
 Can your plant thrive with indirect sunlight or does it need a lot of direct sunlight?
 Will you need to invest in a particular kind of indoor grow light?
+And what grow lights are best?

 - The size of the plant.
 Indoor plants range from tiny little things that you can keep on your desk, to more substantial plants that need to be potted on the floor.
 Naturally, in selecting indoor houseplants, you'll want to think about the space available to you.